 Looking out of the taxi window to see the Bund in Shanghai after leaving the airport for the first time was one of the most mesmerising moments I have ever experienced.
 The sheer size of Shanghai compared to Northern Ireland made me feel nauseous for the first few days (in a good way!).
 After the first few days of finding my feet in one of the largest cities in the world, I was able to give it my all and fully immerse myself into the once-in-a-lifetime experience.

-Did the scholarship and experience open up any opportunities for you?
+Did the experience open up any opportunities for you?

 Participating in the Generation-UK scholarship has expanded on the global opportunities available to me.
 Coming back home, I have been given exclusive access to a closed jobs board for all things China alongside other Generation-UK alumni.